IRL2/nanover-docs/source/installation.rst

   <https://github.com/IRL2/nanover-protocol?tab=readme-ov-file#setup-nanover-protocol-for-developers-on-mac-and-linux>`_
   on the README of the `nanover-protocol repository <https://github.com/IRL2/nanover-protocol>`_.

-* If you want to customise the NanoVer iMD Unity project, instructions for obtaining the source code of the NanoVer iMD Unity3D application are available in the `nanover-imd repository on GitHub <https://github.com/IRL2/nanover-imd>`_.
+* If you want to customise the NanoVer iMD Unity3D application, instructions for obtaining the source code are available in the `nanover-imd repository on GitHub <https://github.com/IRL2/nanover-imd>`_.

-* If you want to build your own VR applications using unity, the NanoVer libraries for building your own VR applications in Unity3D are available in the `NanoverUnityPlugin repository on GitHub <https://github.com/IRL2/NanoverUnityPlugin>`_.
+* If you want to build your own VR application that interfaces with NanoVer, the NanoVer Unity3D libraries are available in the `NanoverUnityPlugin repository on GitHub <https://github.com/IRL2/NanoverUnityPlugin>`_.